-At The Holy Spirit all staff receive training on peer on peer abuse, such as through an INSET or during induction.
-If this is not possible time is allocated to complete the Peer on Peer training using twilight inset or staff meetings
+At The Holy Spirit School all staff receive training on child-on-child abuse, such as through an INSET or during induction.

-We have adopted a 'whole school approach' to tackling sexism and peer on peer abuse (including sexual violence and sexual harassment).
+We have adopted a 'whole school approach' to tackling sexism and child on child abuse (including sexual violence and sexual harassment).

-We fully understand that even if there are no reports of peer on peer abuse in school it may be happening.
+We fully understand that even if there are no reports of child-on-child abuse in school it may be happening.
 As such, all our staff and children are supported to:

-- be alert to peer on peer abuse (including sexual harassment); - understand how the school views, records and responds to peer on peer abuse - stay safe and be confident that reports of such abuse will be believed, taken seriously and acted upon.
+- be alert to child-on-child abuse (including sexual harassment) and know it can happen both inside and outside school and online. - be clear as to the Holy Spirit's policy and procedures with regard to child-on-child abuse and know the important role they have to play in preventing it and responding where they believe a child may be at risk from it. - understand how the school views, records and responds to child-on-child abuse. - stay safe and be confident that reports of such abuse will be believed, taken seriously and acted upon.

-We will not tolerate instances of peer on peer abuse and will not pass it off as "banter", or "part of growing up".
+We will not tolerate instances of child-on-child abuse and will not pass it off as "banter", or "part of growing up".